danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 Let's revisit those 3 questions from the beginning of the article and give an answer for each of them now:

 ***"What is Dagger?"***
-Dagger is a Dependency Injection Framework and there are more like it including Guice and Spring Dependency Injection.
+Dagger is a Dependency Injection Framework, and there are more like it including Guice and Spring Dependency Injection.

 ***"Why would I ever use this?"***
 To help you facilitate the Dependency Injection pattern in your code, which helps you test and decouple your code.